-- Pipelines (The ability to control the intake of a change into the fleet)
+- Pipelines (control the intake of a change into the fleet)

-- Telemetry Data (The ability to monitor every aspect of your application, system & hardware)
+- Telemetry data (monitor every aspect of your application, system & hardware)

-- Debugging (Ability to debug your applications in real-time in a secure and authenticated manner)
+- Debugging (debug your applications in real-time in a secure and authenticated manner)

-- Automation (Ability to script and integrate into your DevOps workflow)
+- Automation (script and integrate into your DevOps workflow)

-- Integrated Awareness (The cloud creates awareness and connection between app, device, and strategy to respond to meaningful changes in health or performance)
+- Integrated awareness (using the cloud, creating awareness and connection between app, device, and strategy to respond to meaningful changes in health or performance)

 It’s time for the industry to consider tools that can drive operational excellence.
 There’s a case for frameworks and infrastructure to reduce downtime and continuously improve the customer experience.
 Today’s enterprises need Android DevOps technologies for infrastructure and automation.